 Enter 8801 in the Relay Port field.

-Fig 15: Configure Relay services
+Figure 15: Configure Relay services

-Click the Test Relay Settings to confirm ‘3CX Power Dialer’ can communicate with the Relay services running on the 3CX server.
+Click the Test Relay Settings to confirm that ‘3CX Power Dialer’ can communicate with the Relay services running on the 3CX server.

 If the ‘3CX Power Dialer’ is successfully able to communicate with the Relay services that run on the 3CX server, a Success message box appears.
 Click OK.
 If the test fails, you will not be able to continue until communication with the relay is established.